Lucia's Blog: 2020-06-07

 • He may smite us with physical illness, Lk.
 13:16; Job 2:7.

-• He loves to blind the eyes of those whom we love that don't know the Gospel by instilling doubt, keeping them from seeing the glory of our Lord Jesus2 Cor.
+• He loves to blind the eyes of those we love who don't know the Gospel by instilling doubt, keeping them from seeing the glory of our Lord Jesus2 Cor.
 4:4

 • He hinders many from coming to God in obedience through faith by enslaving them to sin, Gal.
 4:8